Four Goals and Forks

 If you know anything about moi, you know I have four goals: make a lot of money, win a Pulitzer, work with Chris Rock, and marry a French man.
-Last month we talked about how Gezellig ≠ Cozy.
+I have already campaigned against thinking Gezellig ≠ Cozy.
 Since I’m careful to offend both sides of the Belgian language divide, normally it would be the French-speakers’ turn.

 The problem is French-speakers are limited to two categories: sexy or hilarious; either they all look like Jean Dujardin or act like Benoît Poelvoerde.
 French language helps by mixing the je ne sais quoi with the je ne sais pas comment on se prononcer bien les mots anglais.
 The Froggies are so damn irresistible when they mangle English, you want to kiss them.
 With tongue.